puppetlabs/puppetlabs-puppet_agent/README.markdown

 ##### `manage_repo`

-Boolean to determine whether to configure zypper/yum/apt/solaris repositories - Defaults to `true` If set to false, it is assumed an internally hosted repository will be used for the installation and the native package providers will be used to query pre-configured repos on the host being upgraded
+Boolean to determine whether to configure zypper/yum/apt/solaris repositories.
+Defaults to `true`.
+If set to false, it is assumed an internally hosted repository will be used for the installation, and the native package providers will be used to query pre-configured repos on the host being upgraded.

 ##### `package_name`